pablorm296/IAT-PRODER/README.md

 :warning: The IAT is by default in Spanish.
 However, all documentation is in English, in order to ease maintainability and overall reproducibility.

+### Customization

+Although this app is not intended to be a distributable package for implementing any kind of IAT, you can still easily change some of the test's contents.

+There are two JSON config files: `stimuli.config.json`, and `text.config.json`.
+By modifying their contents, you can define new stimuli (words & images) to be tested, or you can change the test's instructions.
+If you feel comfortable writing HTML and CSS, you can also easily modify the app templates.

 **IAT design:** Stephanie Posadas Narvaéz.

 **IAT implementation:** Pablo Reyes Moctezuma.